Welcome to our LNAT Practice tests page.

 – What additional information would you need to frame a counterargument?

 We recommend that you read a quality general daily newspaper (in English) every day, or as often as you can, and think about the issues that are raised.
-What assumptions are being made?
-What information is being relied on to draw which conclusions?
+What assumptions are present?
 How would you frame a counterargument?
 Reading a quality daily newspaper will also help you to be aware of the world around you.

 LNAT Essay topics

-The LNAT essay topics will not be specifically about current affairs, and you will not be judged by what facts you know.
-But knowing how the world ticks, in general terms, will help you to write intelligently about a host of different topics.
-On the right, we have listed some newspapers worth considering.
-You can read the online versions (usually freely available, although registration may be required).
+Read online newspapers (usually freely available, although registration may be required).
 If you do read the online versions, remember to read the comment pieces as well as the news.
 (One question you might ask yourself: What exactly is the difference between news and comment?
 Is the contrast really apparent in practice?)

 The other thing you can usefully do is practise.
 This has two objectives: the first is to familiarise yourself with the format of the LNAT and its questions; the second is to familiarise yourself with the kind of thinking that the LNAT requires.
 We offer our own practice test to help you and our own commentary on the answers.
 You can also try freely-available questions from other sources that are similar to LNAT questions.